karimdeif/multi-tenancy/documentation/setup_application.md

 #### Step 3: Execute following bash automation

+> Prerequiste the container images for the applications need to be
 > Don't worry, this script may take several minutes (10 - 15 min).

 * Use of IBM Cloud container registry